urmi-21/pyrpipe/README.md

 Read the docs [here](https://pyrpipe.readthedocs.io/en/latest/?badge=latest)

-#### Note: Due to change in API design, pyrpipe version 0.0.5 and above is not compatible with lower versions.
+### Note: Due to change in API design, pyrpipe version 0.0.5 and above is not compatible with lower versions. pyrpipe version 0.0.5 is currenly available only from GitHub.

 ## What it does